thereisnocourse/thereisnocourse/ABOUT.md

 getting in the way of amusing oneself.
 I'm afraid there's a good chance I will be a poor collaborator.
 I may not respond to issues, comments or pull requests for weeks, months or even ever.
 I humbly beg your forgiveness in advance.
-That said, if you're still interested in contributing, then please go for it.
+If you're still interested in contributing, then please go for it.
 Meeting new people is one of the great pleasures of open source.